 On 18 August 2002, Adalah, on behalf of the petitioners, filed another motion for an injunction as part of the existing petition.
-The motion for injunction included the request to ban any use of Palestinian civilians as human shields and/or as hostages, including through the "neighbor procedure" (a practice in which Israeli soldiers use Palestinian civilians to perform military operations.
-For example, neighbors of target homes or buildings are called upon to knock on doors, check suspicious objects, and to walk in front of soldiers as the army surrounds its targets), and to prohibit reliance on the discretion of the military commander as to the existence of any danger to the Palestinian civilian.
-The petitioners' re-emphasized their position that the "neighbor procedure" is the same as using human beings as shields or hostages.
-The petitioners argued that: "It is an action in which the 'assistant' is forced to perform, under the influence of the Israeli military, in order to protect the soldiers involved in the military operation."
+The motion for an injunction included the request to ban any use of Palestinian civilians as human shields and/or as hostages, including through the "neighbor procedure" (a practice in which Israeli soldiers use Palestinian civilians to knock on doors of targeted neighbors, check suspicious objects, and walk in front of soldiers as the Israeli army surrounds its targets), and to prohibit reliance on the discretion of the military commander as to the existence of any danger to the Palestinian civilian.
+The petitioners re-emphasized their position that the "neighbor procedure" is the same as using human beings as shields or hostages.
+The petitioners argued that, "it is an action in which the 'assistant' is forced to perform, under the influence of the Israeli military, in order to protect the soldiers involved in the military operation."
 Further, the petitioners added that the Israeli army is a well-trained force, and its purpose by definition, is to perform military assignments without involving civilians, unnecessarily endangering their lives, and disrespecting their rights to life and dignity.

 The petitioners also addressed the state's assurances that army commanders use their discretion in utilizing the "neighbor procedure."
-The petitioners argued that: "In practice, the army commanders in the field praise the use of 'civilian assistants' because it protects the lives of soldiers while endangering the lives of civilians.
+The petitioners argued that, "in practice, the army commanders in the field praise the use of 'civilian assistants' because it protects the lives of soldiers while endangering the lives of civilians.
 Reliance should not be placed on the discretion of the commander in the field; from his point of view, the lives and dignity of the civilians are irrelevant.
 The commander's primary interest is to ensure the efficiency and success of the military operation.
 It is not enough to condemn this instrumental approach to civilian life and dignity; there is a duty to prevent the continuous use of these illegal actions."
 On 18 August 2002, the Supreme Court issued a temporary injunction as requested by the petitioners.
-The Court ordered the state to respond within seven days.

-November 2002 - Petitioners File Motion for Contempt Against the Israeli Army Based on its Continued Use of Palestinian Civilians as Human Shields
+November 2002 - Petitioners File Motion for Contempt against the Israeli Army Based on its Continued Use of Palestinian Civilians as Human Shields

-On 20 November 2002, Adalah, on behalf of the petitioners, filed a motion for a contempt of court against the respondents based on their continued use of Palestinians as human shields, despite the Court's 18 August 2002 injunction.
-The motion was based on a report released by B'Tselem on 14 November 2002, entitled "Human Shield: Use of Palestinian Civilians as Human Shields in Violation of High Court Order."
-In the report, B'Tselem provides evidence of at least five separate instances in which the Israeli army has used Palestinian civilians as human shields since the Supreme Court issued the injunction.
+On 20 November 2002, Adalah, on behalf of the petitioners, filed a motion for a contempt of court against the respondents based on their continued use of Palestinians as human shields, despite the Court's August 2002 injunction.
+The motion was based on a report released by B'Tselem on 14 November 2002, entitled "Human Shield: Use of Palestinian Civilians as Human Shields in Violation of High Court Order."3 In the report, B'Tselem provided evidence of at least five separate instances in which the Israeli army used Palestinian civilians as human shields since the Supreme Court issued the injunction.